We are temporarily only able to ship Faber Shop orders to addresses in the UK.

-Katherine Freeman is living a conventional life: married with a small child and working as a part-time teacher, she has drifted far from her former life as a dancer.
-Burying the nagging sense that part of her has gone missing, she navigates the world in a dream, drawn one way then another by those who depend on her.
+Katherine Freeman has drifted far from her life as a dancer.
+Married with a small child and working as a part-time teacher, she has become distant from her life, navigating the world in a dream, drawn one way and another by those who depend on her.

-In this powerful debut, Emily Woof addresses the human need to engage.
-Her unique descriptive talent has the ability to make the reader look afresh at even the most familiar things.
-This is a brilliant novel about life’s choices: love and marriage, art and commerce, ideals and compromise.
+In this powerful debut, Emily Woof uses her unique descriptive talent and spare prose to examine the human need to engage.
+This is an exceptional novel about life’s choices: love and family, art and commerce, ideals and compromise.